 The implementation regulations of the EIT Law provide that (a) if the enterprise that distributes dividends is domiciled in the PRC, or (b) if gains are realized from transferring equity interests of enterprises domiciled in the PRC, then such dividends or capital gains shall be treated as China-sourced income.
 Currently there are no detailed rules applicable to us that govern the procedures and specific criteria for determining the meaning of being "domiciled" in the PRC.
 As such, it is not clear how the concept of domicile will be interpreted under the EIT Law.
-Domicile may be interpreted as the jurisdiction where the enterprise is incorporated or where the enterprise is a tax resident.
+Domicile may be interpreted as the jurisdiction where the enterprise is a tax resident.